GTBitsOfGood/project-pairings/README.md

 ## The algorithm

-When framed as an [assignment problem](https://en.wikipedia.org/wiki/Assignment_problem), the problem of matching together developers with their project teams becomes rather trivial.
+This algorithm frames project pairings as an [assignment problem](https://en.wikipedia.org/wiki/Assignment_problem).
+Other approaches exist; however, this one is the most trivial to implement in Python.

 Each project and developer is defined as a node on a weighted bipartite graph, where the weight of the edges between project and developer nodes is equivalent to the rank that the developer assigned to that project, multiplied by the number of semesters that they have been in Bits of Good.
 For example, if John has been a part of Bits of Good for `3` semesters, and ranks the Mapscout project as his *second* choice, then the weight of the edge between the John & Mapscout nodes is calculated as follows: